 When is Institutional Review Board (IRB) approval or submission required to be in effect—at the time of the full proposal submission or before an award is forthcoming?

-IRB approval can be pending at the time of full proposal submissions; however, if you receive a grant, we expect that you will have approval by the start date or no later than two months from the start date.
+IRB approval can be pending at the time of full proposal submissions; however, if you receive a grant, we expect that you will have approval by the start date of July 1, 2021, or no later than Oct.
+1, 2021.

 When is Investigational New Drug (IND) approval required to be in effect—at the time of the full proposal submission or before an award is made?

 IND approval can be pending at the time of pre-proposal submission.
-However, it must be in place by the deadline for the full proposal.
+However, it must be in place by the deadline for the full proposal, March 12, 2021.
 Full proposals for projects with IND requirements that do not have approval at the time of submission will be disqualified.

-My preliminary research has included research in animal models.
+My preliminary research has included research in non-human animal models.
 Can I include this in my proposal?

 Yes.
-Preliminary research in animal models may be included in your application.
-However, no DDCF funds may be used for experiments that utilize animals or primary tissues derived from animals.
-If you are planning animal studies concurrent to your proposed CSDA research and mention these in your proposal, you must clearly state that these will be supported by other funds and include the source of these funds.
+Preliminary research in non-human animal models may be included in your application.
+However, no DDCF funds may be used for experiments that utilize non-human animals or tissues derived from them.
+If you are planning non-human animal studies concurrent to your proposed CSDA research and mention these in your proposal, you must clearly state that these will be supported by other funds and include the source of these funds.